swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseFindEventFrameAttributes**
-> ItemsAttribute AssetDatabaseFindEventFrameAttributes(ctx, webId, optional)
+> ItemsAttribute AssetDatabaseFindEventFrameAttributes(a.client.ctx, webId, optional)
 Retrieves a list of event frame attributes matching the specified filters from the specified asset database.

 ### Required Parameters